blcunlp/Multi-perspective-Entailment-Dataset/README.md

 ## Data

-The Annotated Multi-perspective Entailment Dataset can be downloaded at [here](https://)
+The Annotated Multi-perspective Entailment Dataset can be downloaded at [here](https://github.com/blcunlp/Multi-perspective-Entailment-Dataset/blob/master/Multi-perspective-Entailment-Dataset-CCL%E6%8F%90%E4%BA%A4%E6%95%B0%E6%8D%AE-final.xlsx)

 Each line in the excel file corresponds to an instance, and it is arranged as：
->premise hypothesis 4-category-labels entailment-label 4-model-labels.

-### 4-category-labels
+>Premise Hypothesis CR LP SS Discard.

+**Premise** and **Hypothesis** are entailment sentence pairs.

+From three levels, we divide the entailment types into three categories——Commonsense Reasoning(**CR**), Lexical and Phrasal Level(**LP**), Syntactic Structure(**SS**).
+Data without classification significance are given an "**Diacard**" label.
+There are also ten sub-categories under the three categories, which are represented numerically.

+The categories and sub-categories are not independent.
+When an instance has two sub-category labels, they are marked with "A/B/C-complex", abbreviated to "A/B/C-com".

-The kind of 4-category-labels can be clearly seen in the following table:
+The categories can be clearly seen in the following table:

 |category |annotated lable| sub-category |annotated lable|
 |:-:|:-:|:-:|:-:|